lwtan90/wilsonNGS/RNAseq/testdata/README.md

 The R script will generate a few output files.

 1. de_SHAM_TAC.txt
 This is the output of differential gene expression test performed by edgeR.
+Although there is no definite cut-off to define significance, I use abs(log2FC)>0.5, FDR<0.05 and avg FPKM>1 as a cut-off for significant DEGs.
 The columns are:

 | Column | Description            |